Oatmeal Lace Cookies are crisp, delicate, buttery and delicious! This lace cookies recipe is a family favorite and makes a large quantity of cookies!

 Oatmeal Lace Cookies have always been one of my husband’s favorite cookies.
 I’ve known that but quickly forget from time to time as they aren’t a cookie I have regularly made.
-So, the other night I asked him, “what’s a favorite Christmas cookie that you’d like for me to make for you?”
+So, the other night I asked him, “what’s a favorite special cookie that you’d like for me to make for you?”

 His Mama has always made them, especially at Christmas.
-And they are amazing.
+And they are amazing!

 Which isn’t hard to believe, because let me just tell you, I have never, ever, ever tasted one thing that my mother-in-law cooked that was not absolutely out of this world scrumptious.

 You know, I have truly been blessed to be surrounded by phenomenal cooks in my life with my Grandmothers, Mama, and aunts.
 I count myself even more blessed to be able to learn even a little bit about recipes, cooking, entertaining large crowds, and many other life lessons from my mother-in-law.
 What an honor to learn from all these wonderful ladies!

 So, back to these oatmeal lace cookies.
 Lace cookies get their name because as they bake, they spread and bubble and bubble and bubble and form little holes in the cookies.